Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 Fabric data pipeline [pl-covid-data](./src/data-pipelines/pl-covid-data-content.json) reads data from [Microsoft Open Datasets - Covid data](https://learn.microsoft.com/azure/open-datasets/dataset-covid-19-data-lake) and populates Lakehouse files.
 The Pipeline consists of two activities:

-1. A `Set variable` activity which has the ability to modify the pipeline parameters and passes these values as 'return values' to next process.
+1. A `Set variable` activity which has the ability to modify the pipeline parameters and passes these values as "return values" to next process.
 1. A Fabric notebook [nb-covid-data](./src/notebooks/nb-covid-data.ipynb) activity that performs the ETL operations.
-This is triggered by the success of first activity and uses the 'return values' as input parameters for the execution.
+This is triggered by the success of first activity and uses the "return values" as input parameters for the execution.

 Here are the key steps: